XDarkPhoenixes/Group_10/README.md

 #### Limitations
  - The model's accuracy is not as good as that of other models.
  - Tuning is not easy to do with this model, as only the 'var_smoothing' parameter can be evaluated.
- - Depending of the business goal and retention campaign that executes according to the model predictions, Naive Bayes may not be the best choise from a business perspective.
+ - Depending of the business goal and retention campaign that executes according to the model predictions, Naive Bayes may not be the best choice from a business perspective.

+## Database Integration
+(...)

 ## Data Exploration and Analysis

 The dataset was preprocessed and multiple methods were applied to create a churn prediction model.
 Nevertheless, the data can generate other relevant outcomes for our analysis.
 The Telco table includes information such as senior, partner, dependents and other features that can be used to better understand the company's customers.

-When using machine learning we can't see clearly the relantionships that methods are creating to produce a predictive model, so it's important to explore the dataset in different ways and get insights that might be missed during data processing.
+When using machine learning we can't see clearly the relationships that methods are creating to produce a predictive model, so it's important to explore the dataset in different ways and get insights that might be missed during data processing.